leahneukirchen/nq/README.md

 so you can cancel a queued job by killing it as well.

-Due to the initial `exec` line in the log files, you can resubmit a job by executing it as a shell command file, i.e. running `sh $jobid`.
+Due to the initial `exec` line in the log files, you can resubmit a job by executing it as a shell command file (i.e. running `sh $jobid`).

-You can wait for jobs to finish using `nq -w`, possibly listing job ids you want to wait for; the default is all of them.
+You can wait for jobs to finish using `nq -w`, possibly listing job IDs you want to wait for; the default is all of them.
 Likewise, you can test if there are jobs which need to be waited upon using `-t`.

-By default, job ids are per-directory, but you can set `$NQDIR` to put them elsewhere.
+By default, job IDs are per-directory, but you can set `$NQDIR` to put them elsewhere.
 Creating `nq` wrappers setting `$NQDIR` to provide different queues for different purposes is encouraged.